BlackestDawn/task-manager/README.md

 # Task manager

 Simple task manager with support for multiple users written in Typescript.
-Done as capstone project för a frontend development course, also added in backend development to show my potential for fullstack development.
+Done as capstone project för a frontend development course, also added in backend development to show my potential for fullstack development and working with multiple packages in a monorepo.

 ## Installation